 Annex […] reproduces the procedure for the signature and notification of such bilateral or multilateral agreements [The corresponding annex will be inserted in final version].

+Vehicles and tank-vehicles in circulation in a country may continue to be used for domestic traffic after the country becomes an ADR contracting party.
+These vehicles cannot be used for international transport to other ADR contracting parties if they don’t conform to ADR requirements.
+However, the ADR competent authority can conclude bilateral or multilateral agreement with the competent authorities of other ADR contracting parties to allow their temporary use under specified conditions.

+ADR provisions for tanks and vehicles guaranty a high level of safety.
+[A two-step approach to improve road safety could be: 1) to require new vehicles and tank-vehicles in the acceding country to comply with ADR provisions and 2) to establish a transitional period during which existing vehicles and tank-vehicles conforming to key safety standards (to be defined at national or regional level) could continue to be used for a limited time.]

 Practical consequences of accession to ADR

 The annexes to ADR contain the technical conditions of transport which must be observed by the parties involved.
 Each contracting party is responsible for establishing the necessary administrative structures to implement ADR in the country, for example, for the examinations of drivers to obtain an ADR training certificate, of dangerous goods safety advisers, for the approval of packaging manufactured in the country, for the approval of vehicles, for organization of controls, etc.